NokulungaMotsweni/Kolik/DEVLOG.md

 - Linked everything in `AUTH_USER_MODEL` as `core.CustomUser`.

 ### Custom User Model Setup
+- Credit: Structure based on design by Nokulunga Motsweni
 - Created `CustomUser` model with the following fields:
   - UUID primary key (`id`)
   - Unique `email` (used for login)